Home » What does it mean when liver enzymes are high?

 A liver function test is one of a group of tests that check levels of certain enzymes and other proteins in your blood.
 Some of the tests look for enzymes that you’d find in your blood only when your liver is damaged or has a disease.

-ALSO READ : Is lemon water good for your liver?
+ALSO READ : What is the best diet for your liver?

 Others check that the organ is working the way it should.
 Your liver does all kinds of work that’s crucial for your health.
 It helps break down food, clean your blood, make proteins, and store energy.
 If something goes wrong with it, you might have a number of symptoms, from yellow skin to slurred speech.
 That’s when you might need a liver test.